syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 Private Shared Sub IterateTable(table As WTable)

-'Iterate the row collection in a table
+'Iterates the row collection in a table

 For Each row As WTableRow In table.Rows

-'Iterate the cell collection in a table row
+'Iterates the cell collection in a table row

 For Each cell As WTableCell In row.Cells